Skip to content

 Important Information

-It is recommended that you start with an example data set an modify it as needed.
+It is recommended that you start with the example data set or another dataset provided by an expert user and modify it as needed.

 In addition there are two JSON files in the root folder : repr_settings_elexia.json and representative_periods_template.json.
 The user is normally not expected to touch these.